-New Hardware Wizard appears after installation has completed
+Why does the New Hardware Wizard appear after installation has completed?

-This happens if the USB device is connected to a different port than the one used during installation.
-Return the USB device to the original USB port.
+This happens if the PC Card device is connected to a different slot than the one used during installation.
+Return the PC Card device to the original PC Card slot.